dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 download the [manual](https://archive.org/details/dark-forces-manual) as well ([mirror](https://files.dosbox-staging.org/Files/Games/Manuals/Dark%20Forces%20-%20User%20Manual.pdf)).

-There's a `README.TXT` included with the demo, it's recommended to read at least the installation and the keyboard shortcuts sections (use `more README.TXT`).
+There's a `README.TXT` included with the demo; it's recommended to read at least the installation and the keyboard shortcuts sections (use `more README.TXT`).
 The instructions tell us exactly what we need to do (this is why you should always check out the included text files):